Case Western Reserve University

 The Inamori International Center for Ethics and Excellence was created in July 2006 as the result of a generous gift from Kazuo Inamori and the Inamori Foundation of Kyoto, Japan.
 Dr. Inamori, founder of the Kyocera Corporation, believes that “people have no higher calling than to serve the greater good of humankind and society” and “the future of humanity can be assured only through the balance of scientific progress and spiritual maturity.”

 The Inamori International Center for Ethics and Excellence is dedicated to exploring ethical issues from a global perspective, to nurturing international awareness and understanding of our common humanity through the study, teaching and practice of ethics, and to the pursuit of excellence in all human endeavors.

 The Center is charged with creating internationally recognized programs and initiatives devoted to ethical inquiry in both its practical and theoretical aspects, and to facilitating the development of future leaders who will, in the words of Dr. Inamori, “serve humankind through ethical deeds rather than actions based on self-interest and selfish desires.”

-In 2017, CWRU became the host institution for ISME – the International Society for Military Ethics.
+The Inamori Center is also an institutional member of the active European division of ISME, Euro-ISME – http://www.euroisme.eu/.
+In addition, the Inamori Center is a member of CETMONS (Consortium on Ethics, Emerging Technology, Military Operations, and National Security), and is a frequent partner with the Centre for Military Ethics at King’s College London.
 ISME is an organization of military professionals, academics, and others formed to discuss ethical issues relevant to the military.
-The Inamori Center is also an institutional member of the active European division of ISME, Euro-ISME – http://www.euroisme.eu/.
-In addition, the Inamori Center is a member of CETMONS (Consortium on Ethics, Emerging Technology, Military Operations, and National Security), is a frequent partner with the Defence Studies Department of King’s College London.
 The Inamori Center has also become a founding member of the new international consortium The Compass Group, established to grow and enhance the academic study of applied military ethics around the globe.